AndryRafam/Scientific-Computing/readme.md

 <h2>About</h2>

-This repository contains implementation in C++ of mathematical methods such as: Quaternions, Fourier Transformation, Finite Element Method ... for scientific computing / numerical simulation.
+C++ implementation of mathematical methods such as: Quaternions, Fourier Transformation and its applications, Finite Element Method ... for scientific computing / numerical simulation.
 Numerical simulation became very useful in many fiedls, Fluid Mechanics, Climate Change, Biology ...
 Algorithms are implemented through (C++) generic programming techniques.